OISTE/repository/tmp/testcp.md

 ## Certificate Revocation and Suspension

-All Certification Authorities operating under the **OGTM** ensure, by establishing the necessary means, that a certificate that compromises the Trust Model for any reason is prevented from being used by either revoking or suspending that certificate.
+All Certification Authorities operating under the **OWGTM** ensure, by establishing the necessary means, that a certificate that compromises the Trust Model for any reason is prevented from being used by either revoking or suspending that certificate.

-Suspension of certificates is only supported for personal and device certificates, and explicitly disallowed for SSL certificates, according to the CA/Browser Forum requirements, and therefore is disallowed for any certificate existing under an OISTE Root which is approved to issue publicly trusted SSL certificates.
+Suspension of certificates is only supported for personal and device certificates, and explicitly disallowed for TLS certificates, according to the CA/Browser Forum requirements, and therefore is disallowed for any certificate existing under an OISTE Root which is approved to issue publicly trusted TLS certificates.

 The stipulations for this section must be disclosed in the CPS, and therefore the reader must refer to that document for more information.